oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/sales/organization-guest-quick-order.rst

 4. Clear the **Use System** checkbox to override the system-wide configuration options.

-5. In the **Quick Order Form** section, enable or disable the quick order form functionality for the registered users.
+5. In the **Quick Order Form** section:

+   * **Enable Quick Order Form** --- enable or disable the quick order form functionality for the registered users.
 By default the quick order form is enabled.
+   * **Enable Optimized Quick Order Form** --- enable optimized quick order form when you upload over 1000 products per order.
+By default, the optimized order form is disabled.

 6. In the **Guest Quick Order Form** section, set whether guests are allowed to create a quick order form.
 By default, the guest quick order form is disabled.